RFM Analysis: Learn more about your customers and RFM Segmentation

 Let’s face it, in business, resources - whether it’s time or money - are always limited.
 RFM Analysis is like your savvy business advisor, guiding you on where to invest.
 Instead of spreading your efforts thinly across all customers and praying for success, focus on the ones who bring the most value, ensuring a better return on investment.

-* the quality of your reports always depend on the quality of data collected.
+*the quality of your reports always depends on the quality of data collected.

 Building relationships